wingsforsophia/Unit-2-Wine-Project/README.md

 ## Background

-My husband and I love wine, but never remember which ones we tried.
+My husband and I love wine, but when it's time to grab a bottle, we never remember which ones we tried.
 This is for people like us to be able to collect and search for wines we have already tried.

 ## Getting Started